 As per the NMC Bill, it is clearly indicated that by 2022, the National Exit Test or NEXT will be a mandatory exam for obtaining a license to practice medicine in India.
 It will empower the MBBS as well as foreign medical graduates to practice medicine in India.
 Upon completion of the MBBS course, every medical student must undergo NExT exam to get the license to practice medicine in India.
 This Exit test for MBBS will also be treated as the Post Graduation Entrance exam to get admission into PG medical courses in India, thereby replacing NEET PG Exam.

 NExT 2022 should not hinder you from preparing for NEET-PG, unless you are from 2017 batch and beyond.
-But if you are one of those who will facing NExT from 2022, then this article is for you.
+But if you are one of those who will facing NExT NEET PG, then this article is for you.
 With this post, we will try to highlight all the important differences between NEXT and NEET PG, and help you face this MBBS exit test with full fledge.

 A Whole New Exam Pattern

-Unlike NEET PG, which was a single one-day objective exam comprising of 300 questions, National Exit Test for MBBS will be conducted in two parts.
-NExT-1 will be an All India Concurrent MCQ based exam and NExT-2 will be a practical exam.
+Unlike NEET PG, which was a single one-day objective exam comprising of 300 questions, the National Exit Test for MBBS will be conducted in two parts.
+NExT-1 will be an All India Concurrent MCQ-based exam and NExT-2 will be a practical exam.
 NExT Part –1 will have a total of 540 MCQs and will be conducted for 3 days and over 14.5 hours.
-3 hours will be dedicated for Pre-Lunch Papers and 1.5 hours for the Post-Lunch ones.
-The number of items for Pre-Lunch and Post-Lunch NExT Papers are 120 and 60 respectively.
+3 hours will be dedicated to Pre-Lunch Papers and 1.5 hours for Post-Lunch ones.
+The number of items for Pre-Lunch and Post-Lunch NExT Papers is 120 and 60 respectively.